 Sonny would kid Carolyn, asking her where he ranks in her life compared to Skip Away, and Carolyn would always answer: "Dead-heat."

 Perhaps they were even more appreciative of Skip Away knowing how they came to get him.
 Sonny had purchased the colt at the Calder 2-year-old sale for $30,000, only to have to return him on the advice of their veterinarian after X-rays revealed a chip in his ankle.
 Carolyn had already fallen in love with the horse, and she was disheartened as they left the sales pavilion and drove home.
-Sonny hung a leg on route 441, heading toward Hallandale Beach Boulevard, when he suddenly pulled off to the side of the road.
+Sonny hung a left on route 441, heading toward Hallandale Beach Boulevard, when he suddenly pulled off to the side of the road.

 "Honey, there's something about that horse," he said to Carolyn.
 "I want to buy him anyway if you're OK with it."